RSE-at-SU/RSE-at-SU/README.md

   </p>
 </details>

-The RSE@SU Core Team are responsible for the overall operations of the Group, including providing training activities and consultations, and **coordinating research software engineering projects in collaboration with Affiliated RSE@SU Members (ARM)**.
+The RSE@SUN Core Team are responsible for the overall operations of the Group, including providing training activities and consultations, and **coordinating research software engineering projects in collaboration with Affiliated RSE@SUN Members (ARM)**.

 <hr>